 Depending on the pest, where it feeds, hides and breeds, you will need to check flowers, leaves, pods and stems.
-The pattern, frequency and level of sampling depend on the crop, pests of concern and beneficial insects of interest and the time of year.
+The pattern, frequency and level of sampling depend on the crop, pests of concern and beneficial insects of interest, and the time of year.

-Weeds near to your farm or crop will build up large numbers of pests in spring.
-Inspecting the weeds can keep you in touch with how the local pest pressure is building up.
-Ideally, remove the weeds before the pests build up on them.
+Weeds nearby will build up large numbers of pests in spring.
+Inspecting the weeds can keep you in touch with how the local pest pressure is building.
+Ideally, remove the weeds before the pest numbers build.
+10